 IUDs are T-shaped devices about as big as a quarter that a health care professional can place in your uterus.
-They are more than 99 percent effective in preventing pregnancy.
+They are more than 99% effective in preventing pregnancy.
 Some women also choose IUDs to help control heavy menstrual periods.
 “IUDs are an effective long-term birth control method that require very little attention,” said Amy Snell, a women’s health nurse practitioner at Banner Health Clinic in Page, AZ.

 If you decide you would like an IUD, you can choose between two types—nonhormonal or hormonal IUDs:

-- Nonhormonal IUDs work for a long time.
+- Nonhormonal (copper) IUDs work for a long time.
 Nonhormonal IUDs contain copper, which helps prevent sperm from reaching the egg and implanting in the uterus.
 These IUDs may lead to heavier menstrual periods and cramping at first.
 Over time your periods should return to normal.
 Nonhormonal IUDs last for 10 years.

 - Hormonal IUDs can help manage heavy periods.
 Hormonal IUDs contain the hormone progestin.
 The device itself helps prevent the sperm and the egg from uniting.
 Plus, the progesterone thins the lining of the uterus.
 Your periods may be irregular at first, then become light or stop completely within three to six months.
-Talk to your doctor if you are considering an IUD to help control your period.
+Talk to your doctor if you are considering an IUD to help control your menstrual cycle.
 Hormonal IUDs last for three to six years depending on their level of hormones.

 Here’s what to know before you get an IUD